 Examples of applications

-50% of the energy used by Tereos facilities comes from renewable sources, using a number of processes.
+Half of the energy used by Tereos plants comes from renewable sources.

 Using digesters to produce biogas